Research Overview

 Selected Publications (Area 1):

 Area 2: Prodrug Chemistry and Controlled-Release Systems: We develop new chemistry strategies to control bond cleavage and drug release.
-These materials serve as next-generation drug delivery systems that only release cytotoxic drugs under selective, spatially localized triggering conditions, such as tumor-specific microenvironment or tissues exposed to ultrasound mechanical waves.
-Such a controlled-release approach minimizes off-target drug exposure while enhancing therapeutic precision.
+These materials are promising next-generation drug delivery systems that selectively release cytotoxic drugs under spatially localized triggering conditions, such as ultrasound stimulation or tumor-specific microenvironments.
+Such a controlled-release approach aims to minimize off-target drug exposure and enhance therapeutic precision.

 Keywords: Biomedical sonochemistry, photo-/sono-dyanamic therapy (PDT/SDT), bioorthogonal cleavage.